qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

 We then collect all the ".frq" files to generate a allele frequency table using the R script ("freq_cal.R") attached.

+The output is "TT.alfreq", which is to be used as input for gradientForest

 ## Prepare environmental variable

 We collect environment data from BIO-ORACLE and extract site variables using the R script ("geo_prep.R") attached.

+The output is "TT_env.csv", which is to be used as input for gradientForest

 ## Reference